AdilZia/Pacman-Classifier/README.md

 Essentially - there is a large number of possible 'states' the pacman game could be in.
 A training dataset covering every single possible 'state' would have to be enormous.
 Conditional independence gives us a way to compute an approximation to P(X | Ai) **without** needing to have seen the exact 'state' beforehand in our training set.

+## Evaluating the model performance: Analysis of results